 Freshman Seminar is a one-credit course, taken in the fall semester, that serves as an orientation to college life and a support system as you transition from high school to college.

 Topics covered include wellness; participation and leadership in student clubs; engagement with community and diversity; goal setting, study skills, time management and stress management; and the ins-and-outs of life at St. John Fisher College.

 The First-Year Program page has more information about Freshman Seminar.

 Yes.
-Visit our Credit by Examination Brochure [pdf] to learn more about bringing in college credits from high school.
+Visit our AP, IB, and CLEP Scores page to learn more about bringing in college credits from high school.